 This alternative therapy has been evolved by South Korean scientist Prof. Park Jae Woo.
 This therapy when compared to another method of alternate treatment, Sujok is simple & uncomplicated, It can be compared with the best self-care methods known to man today.

-The high effectiveness & simplicity of Sujok therapy helps it’s rapidly spreading in various countries among therapists & patients.
+The high effectiveness & simplicity of Sujok therapy helps its rapidly spread in various countries among therapists & patients.
 Sujok is a method that matches the classical science of the west to the knowledge accumulated by oriental medicine from ancient times.

-This therapy at its most basic employs acupressure, the effect of employing simple acupressure stimulation to treat various health problems on the corresponding points/areas on either the hands or feet has forward to gives the very highly effective form of treatment & sometimes complex ailments & long-standing disorders and the need to resort to acupuncture by doesn’t arise.
+This therapy at its most basic employs acupressure, the effect of employing simple acupressure stimulation to treat various health problems on the corresponding points/areas on either the hands or feet has forward to give a very highly effective form of treatment & sometimes complex ailments & long-standing disorders and the need to resort to acupuncture by doesn’t arise.

 The name SUJOK speaks about therapy.
 The word “SU” in Korean means the hand and “JOK” means foot.
 The most astonishing aspect of this therapy is its simplicity.
 Anybody who desires himself to learn the basics of Sujok therapy can do so within a matter of minutes.
 These points/areas are composed in a very strict anatomical order, reflecting the structure of the body (human or animal) in a diminished form on them ( Hand and Feet ).
 Vastu Consultant.